samuelandersoncodes/kidomart/README.md

 - Design and implement a responsive product list interface using HTML and CSS.

 - Retrieve product data from the database and display it dynamically with Python and Django on the product list page.

+#### Product Detail Page

+##### User Story

+As a shopper, I want to view detailed product information, including descriptions, images, ratings, reviews and pricing, so that I can make informed purchase decisions.

+##### Acceptance Criteria

+- The product details page should display the product name, description, images, price, ratings, reviews and any available variations of colour and or size.

+- The product details page should include a section for customer reviews and ratings.

+- Given the product details page, the user should be able to see high-resolution images of the product.

+- The product details page should display the product's stock information.
+Shopper should be informed if a particular product is out of stock.

+##### Tasks

+- Design and implement a product details page template with a user-friendly layout using HTML and CSS.

+- Retrieve and display detailed product information dynamically on the product details page, including product description, images, average rating, reviews and pricing.

+- Implement a system to display product variations, if applicable.
+For instance, size, color and quantity to choose from.

+- Develop a feature to enable customers to leave reviews and ratings for purchased products and display them on the product details page.

+- Ensure that the product details page is responsive and compatible with various devices and screen sizes.